danialhbma/ITP-SE12-Power-Monitoring/InfluxDB/README.md

 ## OpenWeatherMap
 Makes API calls to OpenWeatherMapAPI, to retrieve weather information.
 Information is then written to InfluxDB server.
-This script will be scheduled using a CRON job and executed at 1 hourly intervals.
+This script will be scheduled using a CRON job and executed at 30 minute intervals.
 1. Verify API key valid.
 2. Modify latitude and longitude to obtain weather information.
 3. pip3 install influxdb-client